 To conclude, there’s a choice of straightforward desserts: bitter chocolate cake with coffee ice cream; treacle tart; warm ginger and rhubarb pudding.
 The wine list promises an enlightened world tour with fair mark-ups, but also check out the zesty cocktails and homemade tonics.

 While the main repertoire is both elegant and wholesome, Skye Gyngell has taken the sustainable ethos to another level for pre-theatre deals.
 Arrive between 5.30 and 6.30 for the ‘scratch menu’, which utilises ingredients that would otherwise have gone to waste.
-At £20 per head, this is a steal, and the feel-good factor is priceless.
+At £25 a head, this is a steal, and the feel-good factor is priceless.